shams-nahid/My-Daily-AWS-Study/EC2/02 EC2 Fundamentals.md

   - Regular instance can handle only 32000 IO/ps
   - Nitro based instance can handle more
 - SSH protocol use TCP connection with PORT 22
+- EC2 instance billing
+  - When in `running` state
+  - When preparing to `hibernate` from the `stopping` state
+  - When `reserved` instance is in `terminate` state
+- For `High Performance EC2 Instance`
+  - Use `EFA`
+  - Use `Dedicated Instance`
+- When a reserved instance is no longer required
+  - Stop the instance, so it wont billed after expiration
+  - Sell the instance to the `Reserved Instance Marketplace`